Neve Campbell: 1990s

-In 1997, Campbell reprised the role of Sidney in Scream 2, which earned over $170 million and like the first installment, was critically acclaimed.
+In 1997, Campbell reprised the role of Sidney in Scream 2, which earned over $170 million and, like the first installment, was critically acclaimed.
 Patrick Mullen of Medium website stated that "I've always appreciated Neve Campbell in the lead just as much.
 She plays the role so straight while everyone else winks at the camera.
 It may sound like it wouldn't work, but it actually does.
 Sidney Prescott is a more compelling heroine than you usually get in a horror movie."
 She won the MTV Movie Award for Best Female Performance for her work in Scream 2.

 In 1998, Campbell had roles in Hairshirt and 54 and voiced Kiara in the Disney animated musical film The Lion King II: Simba's Pride.
-She also appeared in the erotic thriller film Wild Things alongside Kevin Bacon, Matt Dillon and Denise Richards.
-Glamour praised Campbell's character in the latter, describing it as one of "the most well-rounded, fascinating, and exciting characters to ever grace the screen."
-In 2022, a retrospective review of Wild Things from The New York Times written by Abbey Bender dubs her character a "femme fatale" and called Campbell's acting a "calculated performance of self-assured femininity inspires fear, arousal and awe in equal measure."
+She also appeared in the erotic thriller film Wild Things.
+She took on the role in Wild Things to avoid being typecast based on her Party of Five role.
+Glamour praised Campbell's character in the film, describing it as one of "the most well-rounded, fascinating, and exciting characters to ever grace the screen".
+In 2022, a retrospective review of Wild Things in The New York Times written by Abbey Bender described her character as a "femme fatale" and called Campbell's acting a "calculated performance of self-assured femininity inspires fear, arousal and awe in equal measure".